jamesmurdza/awesome-ai-devtools/README.md

 ## IDEs

 - [Cursor](https://www.cursor.so/) — An IDE with chat, edit, generate and debug features.
 Forked from VSCodium, so the interface is similar to VS Code.
 Uses OpenAI.
+- [Mutable(https://mutable.ai/) — Web-based IDE, integrated with a chatbot and GitHub.

 ## Assistants